 My own journey of working with Indigenous communities has prompted me to constantly think about my role as an outsider, a transplant, what I bring and what I take away.
 I have worked with Indigenous communities in North America for most of my professional life.

-If elected to City Council, I will dedicate myself to the ongoing work of reconciliation, and to facilitate relationship building between Edmonton’s Indigenous and non-Indigenous people and communities.
-I will take an approach that combines listening to the perspectives of Edmonton’s Indigenous individuals and communities, combating racism, creating opportunities for education and understanding, and combating racism.
+As a city council member, I will dedicate myself to the ongoing work of reconciliation, and to facilitate relationship building between Edmonton’s Indigenous and non-Indigenous people and communities.
+I will take an approach that combines listening to the perspectives of Edmonton’s Indigenous individuals and communities, combating racism, and creating opportunities for education and understanding.

 • The City could dedicate funding to support educational resources at a community level, led by the Indigenous Relations Office.
 The first steps towards reconciliation are education, understanding and accepting the truth.
 The relationship between Indigenous and non-Indigenous people today does not happen in a vacuum but is a result of hundreds of years of colonialism, occupation, and oppression.
 Understanding this often starts with education.
 For example, the public school system has a terrific First Nations, Métis, and Inuit Education program for students and teachers, providing Edu-kits for schools to teach about Indigenous history and culture.
 These kits could also be made available to Edmonton communities, including community leagues